Defective Car Attorney

 We Can Help

-If you were injured or a loved one was killed in an auto wreck, trust your case to the defective automobile attorneys at Wapner Newman.
+If you were injured or a loved one was killed in an auto wreck, trust your case to the defective automobile and personal injury lawyers at Wapner Newman.
 We have the resources to thoroughly investigate and analyze all possible causes of the crash as well as all potentially liable parties.
 For almost four decades, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.